heptarch/heptarch.github.io/projects.md

    nous to scouting, building, and managing teams for scientific research as there is for professional sports, even if conventional ideas about genius (and conventional institutional arrangements) obscure this fact.
-Team of any size are based on the right people, with the right management for the right task.
+Successful teams of any size are based on having the  right people, with the right management, for the right task.

-10. *Coupling.* The impact and creativity of applied research is related to how effectively coupled the research is to the problem domain.
-That, in turn, bubbles out of an alchemy of factors.
+10. *Coupling.* The impact of applied research is related to how effectively coupled the research is to the problem domain.
+That, in turn, bubbles out of an alchemy of multiple elements.
 I can't put it better than Kelly: "Years of experience have taught us that the type and quality of men selected for our research, the environment that we provide, and the distance in their work that we ask them to penetrate beyond the forefront of creative technology are the most important factors in determining the closeness of coupling—the effectiveness."
-The coupling cannot be controlled directly, but only tuned by a ready hand on the equalizer of technical insight and human sympathy.
-Creative applied research is, after all, an art and not a science.
+It evades mechanization because it seems that, after all, creative technology is an art and not a science.

 All things considered, I see no reason why the recipe should not be *attempted* at a smaller scale and in less propitious circumstances.
 Maybe it